codeplaysoftware/standards-proposals/extended-context-destruction/index.md

   class context {
   public:
     template<typename F = std::nullptr_t>
-    void set_destruction_callback(F&& callback = nullptr);
+    void set_extended_deleter(F&& func = nullptr);
   };
 }
 ```

 | Member function | Description |
 |-------------|--------|
-| `template<typename F = std::nullptr_t> void set_destruction_callback(F&& callback = nullptr);` | Registers a callable object, `callback`, with the context.
+| `template<typename F = std::nullptr_t> void set_extended_deleter(F&& func = nullptr);` | Registers a callable object, `func`, with the context.
 The callable object will be invoked once *immediately before* the native context is destroyed. `F` must be a callable type with the signature `void(const sycl::context&)`.
-It must be well-formed for a `sycl::context` destructor to call the callback using the form `callback(*this);`.
-Only one callback may be registered - subsequent calls to this member function will overwrite the previously registered callback.
-If `F` is `std::nullptr_t`, no callback is registered and any previous callback is destroyed.
-It is undefined behavior if an instance of any SYCL class with reference semantics (see 4.6.2) is stored in a function object, or captured in the closure of a lambda that is used as a callback.
+It must be well-formed for a `sycl::context` destructor to invoke the callable using the form `func(*this);`.
+The callable object is guaranteed to be invoked on the same thread that invoked the `sycl::context` object's destructor.
+Only one extended deleter may be registered - subsequent calls to this member function will overwrite the previously registered extended deleter.
+If `F` is `std::nullptr_t`, no extended deleter is registered and any previous extended deleter is destroyed.
+It is undefined behavior if an instance of any SYCL class with reference semantics (see 4.6.2) is stored in a function object, or captured in the closure of a lambda that is used as an extended deleter.

 Table 4.15: Member functions of the context class